 Absolutely, the Homemade Raspberry Filling would be a hit in this Peanut Butter and Jelly Cupcakes recipe!
-If you’ve never made raspberry filling from scratch before it’s super easy!
+If you’ve never made the raspberry filling from scratch before, it’s super easy!
 All you need is 4 ingredients and 20 minutes of your time!

 Trade in your go-to cupcake recipe for these flavor-packed Peanut Butter and Jelly Cupcakes!
 Check out more tasty cupcake recipes that friends and family will enjoy as much as these!

-- Chocolate Peanut Butter Cupcakes – Complete with a Reese’s Pieces candy surprise filling!
+- Chocolate Peanut Butter Cupcakes – Complete with Reese’s Pieces candy surprise filling!

 - Strawberry Shortcake Cupcakes – Made with a doctored-up white cake mix!